-Kirkcudbright Galleries, opening 24th March 2018, is a brand new gallery of national significance, located in Kirkcudbright, a semi-rural town in south-west Scotland.
+Kirkcudbright Galleries, is a brand new gallery of national significance, located in Kirkcudbright, a semi-rural town in south-west Scotland.

-Kirkcudbright’s historic town hall is currently undergoing full transformation into Kirkcudbright Galleries.
+Kirkcudbright’s historic town hall has recently undergone a full transformation into Kirkcudbright Galleries.
 The B listed, 19th century building is located on St Mary Street, in the heart of Kirkcudbright’s town centre and within the inspirational landscape of Dumfries and Galloway.

-In addition to the three galleries, there will be a flexible mezzanine level, which will host a wide variety of activities for all ages, events and art installations.
+In addition to the three galleries, there is the Mezzanine level that sits above the first floor Gallery.
+The Mezzanine level has hosted a wide variety of activities for all ages, events and art installations.